-- 4.8.1 Minor combatants will be issued a yellow card, which will expire on their eighteenth birthday.
-When signing in an authorized minor combatant, the MoL should ask to see their fighter card, and either their parent or guardian or their signed and notarized Minor Medical Authorization and adult authorized by the form to seek medical treatment for the minor. - 4.8.2 For minor combatants seeking to authorize for the first time, the MoL should ask to see proof of waiver on file at SCA Corporate Headquarters (blue membership card), or have the minor's parent or guardian sign and submit a Minor's Consent to Participate and Hold Harmless Agreement (Minor Waiver) for the minor combatant.
+4.8.1 Minor combatants will be issued an authorization -card from the online authorization system watermarked as 'MINOR', which will expire on minor's eighteenth birthday.

+- 4.8.2 When signing in an authorized minor combatant, the MOL must ask to see their fighter card, and either their parent or guardian or the minor's signed and notarized Minor Medical Authorization and the adult authorized by the form to seek medical treatment for the minor. - 4.8.3 For minor combatants seeking to authorize for the first time, the MOL should ask to see proof of waiver on file at SCA Corporate Headquarters (blue membership card), or have the minor's parent of guardian sign and submit a Minor's Consent to Participate and Hold Harmless Agreement (Minor Waiver) for the minor combatant. - 4.8.4 All original minor authorization paperwork must be sent to the KMoL within 14 days of the completion of the event.
+Electronic copies of the paperwork must also be attached to the tournament report in the online warrant system.